 After a lunch break and ample photographs, start your return journey the same way you ascended.
 However, because you will be going downhill, the pace should be a little bit quicker than the way up.
 Be mindful of the steep downhill sections and the pressure on your knees and the fact that your feet can easily slip out from underneath you.
 Allow approximately 1 hour to come down.

 Essentials to bring

-You must to be self-sufficient in remote area rugged terrain hiking for the day.
-Ensure you have a map, compass, GPS, and safety communications devices.
+You must be self-sufficient in remote areas with rugged terrain while you are hiking all day.
+Ensure you have a map, compass, GPS, and safety communication devices.

-- drinking water: Carry adequate water for the whole day.
-Alternatively you can use water sterilisation tablets or another way to treat your water and fill up at each creek.
+- Drinking water - carry adequate water for the whole day (at least 3 litres).
+Alternatively, you can use water sterilisation tablets or another way to treat your water and fill up at each creek.

-- rubbish bags; practice concepts like "Leave No Trace" and the "Hike It Out" campaign.
+- Rubbish bags - please practice "Leave No Trace" and adhere to the "Hike It Out" campaign.

-- and a small trowel for burying faecal waste.
-(Note: it is important to bury human waste and toilet paper at least 15cm deep and 100m from camp sites, tracks and watercourses to guard against pollution and the spread of disease.
-Read more about things to know before you go.
+- A small trowel for burying faecal waste.
+(Note: it is important to bury human waste and toilet paper at least 15 centimetres deep and at least 100 metres from campsites, tracks, and watercourses to guard against pollution and the spread of disease.
+Read more about things to know before you go.)